 - Both are self-paced, allowing you to study at your own time and set your own pace

-- Both bootcamps have a monthly subscription instead of fixed-price tuition fee.
+- Both bootcamps have a monthly subscription instead of a fixed-price tuition fee.
 Plus, both bootcamps have a free trial so you can ‘try before you buy’

 - Both use a coding platform that runs in your browser, so no download required

-- You’ll learn R, Python and SQL in both courses
+- You’ll learn R, Python, and SQL in both courses

 This is where the similarities end.
 The main difference between Datacamp and Dataquest is their teaching style and career focus.

-One of the main differences between Datacamp and Dataquest is the way they the student learns in each class.
+One of the main differences between Datacamp and Dataquest is the way the student learns in each class.
 Datacamp shows you a teaching video.
 After the video, the student completes a hands-on ‘fill in the blanks’ coding challenge meant to assess your understanding.
-On the other hand, dataquest uses a project-based approach from the very beginning.
+On the other hand, Dataquest uses a project-based approach from the very beginning.